yuuushio/flights-EDA/README.md

 The first task was to evaluate Top 3 aircrafts where the manufacturer is "Cessna".
 The output should be in the form `<model> <count>`.

-The secod task was to calculate the average flight delay given a year.
+The second task was to calculate the average flight delay given a year.

 And the third task was to evaluate the most popular aircraft types and output the top 5 for each company.